khimo/khimo.github.io/bli-guides/bli-faq.md

 ### How to migrate from a BeoLink Gateway to a BeoLiving Intelligence?

 The _BeoLink Gateway_ configuration is fully compatible with the _BeoLiving Intelligence_.
-So it can be downloaded from the BLGW and then loaded into the BLI.
+Check our [detailed description](bli-for-blgw-installers.md#blgw-migration) for further information about the migration process.

 ### Does the BeoLiving Intelligence support Bang and Olufsen's MasterLink products?